 The Comprehensive Examination is conducted by the Graduate Program in the Department of Nursing.
 The examination is designed to allow the student to demonstrate analysis and synthesis of knowledge gained through the program.
 Students may take the examination any time after the majority of the core courses have been successfully completed, and must be completed prior to the final track courses and practicums.
 Students will be expected to orally present their D.N.P.
 Project proposal, clearly articulating, synthesizing, and applying the D.N.P.
 Essentials and the NP competencies and core content addressed throughout the program of study as they relate to their D.N.P.
 Project.

 The Comprehensive Examination is rated on a satisfactory/unsatisfactory basis.
 In the event that the student does not achieve a satisfactory on the oral comprehensive exam, one opportunity to provide written evidence of satisfactory achievement of the goal of the comprehensive exam will be allowed and is to be submitted by two weeks following the oral attempt.

-The project option is a capstone experience of the graduate program where students develop and conduct an innovative project/production relevant to advanced nursing practice with faculty supervision.
+The project option is a scholarly academic experience of the graduate program where students develop and conduct an innovative project/production relevant to advanced nursing practice with faculty supervision.
+It is anticipated that the D.N.P. project will result in innovative practices that will improve health care delivery and patient outcomes.
 Students are required to present and defend the project orally upon its completion.